 The comparative genomics of microbial pathogens from all domains of life has become a big data problem.
 Databases already contain >200,000 assembled genomes from single species but adequate tools to reveal population structures are in their infancy.
 This meeting brought together world-class bioinformaticians with experts on bacterial and viral genomes to illustrate multiple approaches to solving this challenge.

-Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society B.
+A related journal issue has been published in Philosophical Transactions of the Royal Society B.

 Attending the event

 This meeting has taken place.
 You can watch the recording here.